Assessment of few-hits machine learning classification algorithms for low energy physics in liquid argon detectors: Dataset and results

 The dataset consists of $2\times 10^5$ events, equally split into the $\beta$ and the $\beta\beta$ classes.
 Event distances from the readout plane are uniformly distributed between $0$ m and the maximum drift length ($3.5$ m).
 Electron diffusion was taken into account by applying longitudinal and transversal dispersions according to:

 where $D_L$ and $D_T$ are longitudinal and transversal diffusion coefficients estimated for liquid argon from empirical models \cite{Li_2016} and $t$ is the drift time.
 We estimated a maximum standard deviation of $\sigma_L \approx 1.7$ mm and $\sigma_T \approx 2.3$ mm, corresponding to an event occurring at $3.5$ m distance from the readout (maximum drift time).
-As noted in Sec.\ref{sec:physics}, we accounted for electron recombination by assuming an effective lifetime of $\tau = 30$ ms.

-Note that recombination plays a marginal role in our study, being the maximum drift time $\sim 2.2$ ms.
+As noted in Sec.\ref{sec:physics}, we accounted for electron recombination by assuming an effective electron lifetime of $\tau = 30$ ms. Note that recombination plays a marginal role in our study since the maximum drift time ($\sim 2.2$ ms) is much smaller than the electron lifetime.
+This implies that the majority of electrons will reach the anode before undergoing recombination.

 For each training at a different pixel size and energy cutoff, we downsampled the MC simulation track information by integrating the energy depositions into hits of dimension $w\times w \times 1$ mm removing hits below the energy threshold.
 We trained each model by randomly partitioning the dataset into $140000$ events for training ($70\%$), $30000$ for validation ($15\%$) and $30000$ for testing ($15\%$).
 To establish the model performance, we chose the accuracy metric as the fraction of events correctly classified by the model.
 For a balanced dataset, i.e. with the same number of samples for each label, the accuracy value ranges between the rates of true $\beta\beta$ event acceptance and the true $\beta$ event rejection.
 The CNN and the Trasformer-Encoder training was carried out with the Adam optimizer \cite{kingma2017adam}, a variant of the Stochastic Gradient Descent (SGD), with an initial learning rate of $10^{-3}$.
 The learning rate halves every $20$ consecutive stall epochs, i.e. epochs in which the validation accuracy does not increase with respect to the previous one. $50$ epochs for the Transformer-Encoder and $40$ for the CNN ensure a stable convergence of the learning curves.